< SC 9 | Home | SC 11 >

 If SC 10 ever used S-33-64 near its south end it stopped doing so by 1934.

-In 1934 or 1935, SC 10 north of Greenwood was downgraded to secondary up to the Saluda River, while SC 10 remained north of the river to Waterloo.
+In 1934, SC 10 north of Greenwood was downgraded to secondary up to the Saluda River by Act of SC Legislature in a mileage swap for SC 67, while SC 10 remained north of the river to Waterloo.

 In 1947, SC 10 was removed from its duplex into McCormick with SC 28.